 Step 1.
 Connect the bootable media to the computer to be restored.
 Start your computer and press a specific key (usually Del or F2) to boot into BIOS.
 Switch the bootable media as the first boot option.

 Step 2.
 It will directly boot into the intuitive interface of AOMEI Backupper.
 Under the Restore tab, click Select Image File to browse a path to select a system image file and then click Open.

 Step 3.
 The program will pop up a prompt which says “The program detects the selected backup is a system image, would you like to do a system restore?”.
 Click Yes to go on with the process.

 Step 5.
-You can see the operation will be executed in an Operation Summary.
+You can see the operation that will be executed in Operation Summary.
 Just confirm it, and click Start Restore.
 Wait for the process to complete, and then click Finish.

-AOMEI Backupper Standard is a perfect backup and restore software.
-With the help of it, you do not have to worry about the system image restore failed, no disk that can be used for recovering issue.
-In addition, AOMEI Backupper has some features that Windows Backup and Restore do not have.
-For example: restore system image to another PC, make incremental and differential backup.
+AOMEI Backupper Standard is perfect backup and restore software.
+With the help of it, you do not have to worry about the “system image restore failed, no disk that can be used for recovering” issue.
+In addition, AOMEI Backupper has some features that Windows Backup and Restore does not have.
+For example, restore system image to another PC and make incremental and differential backup.

-All in all, Windows backup and restore alternative, AOMEI Backupper, allows you manage your computer with features that internal utility doesn’t have.
-Also, this freeware supports many Windows like Windows 7/8/8.1/10 and Windows XP/Vista.
+All in all, Windows Backup and Restore alternative, AOMEI Backupper, allows you to manage your computer with more powerful features.
+Also, this freeware supports all Windows PC systems like Windows 7/8/8.1/10 and Windows XP/Vista.